syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the borderColor of the contextual tabs and tabset in the ribbon control.
+Specifies the borderColor of the contextual tabs and tabset in the ribbon control.